gpipperr/OraPowerShell/README.txt

 Linux
-Copy/extract the content of the bash folder to the oracle home directory on your Linux server Read the ~/README.txt for the setup of the enviroment
+Copy/extract the content of the bash folder to the oracle home directory on your Linux server Read the ~/README.txt for the setup of the environment